eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Understand what natural lanuage processing is and common tasks associated with
+- Understand what natural language processing is and common tasks associated with it
   - use-cases
   - tokenization, tagging and parsing
-- Understand how to classify text or documents using scikit-learn
+- Understand how to classify text or documents using `scikit-learn`

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*